devalvamseezeeve/iopn-distrubution/docs/gravity-bridge/dev-setup-guide.md

 ### Binaries

 - `geth`, the go-ethereum binary.
-- `cronosd`, the cronos node binary.
+- `iopnd`, the iopn node binary.
-- `gorc`, the gravity bridge orchestrator cli, built from the [crypto-org fork](https://github.com/crypto-org-chain/gravity-bridge/tree/v2.0.0-cronos/orchestrator/gorc).
+- `gorc`, the gravity bridge orchestrator cli, built from the [crypto-org fork](https://github.com/crypto-org-chain/gravity-bridge/tree/v2.0.0-iopn/orchestrator/gorc).
 - `pystarport`, a tool to run local cosmos devnet.
-- `start-geth`/`start-cronos`, convenient scripts to start the local devnets.
+- `start-geth`/`start-iopn`, convenient scripts to start the local devnets.

-Clone cronos repo locally and run `nix-shell integration_tests/shell.nix` in it, you'll get a virtual shell with the above essential binaries setup in `PATH`.
+Clone iopn repo locally and run `nix-shell integration_tests/shell.nix` in it, you'll get a virtual shell with the above essential binaries setup in `PATH`.

 ### Ethereum Testnet